Frequently asked questions

 Certainly.
 Pregnancy is a time to nourish mind and body.
 It involves many changes and leads to numerous symptoms that acupuncture can help with.
 This also applies to the post-birth period.

-> What’s the difference between kinds of acupuncture in Australia?
+What’s the difference between kinds of acupuncture and 'dry needling' in Australia?

 The fee for each session is reduced by $20 for children under 16, full-time students presenting their student card and upon presentation of one of the commonwealth health care cards listed here.
 The fee is also reduced by $20 for your second or further treatment within a week, whenever that applies.
 Concessions are strictly limited to these specified client circumstances.
 Concessions can be combined with private health fund rebates.